nielsfaber/alarmo/README.md

 Example of use cases: in mode *armed away* you would normally leave and enter the house via a door.
 If a window is opened when the alarm is armed, this means bad news.
 The siren should be enabled ASAP.

-#### Always-on
+#### Always on
-When marking a sensor as always-on, it will **always** be able to trigger the alarm, even when the alarm is disarmed.
+When marking a sensor as always on, it will **always** be able to trigger the alarm, even when the alarm is disarmed.
 The triggering occurs as soon as the sensor is activated and entry delays will be ignored.

 This functionality is intended for safety sensors, such as fire detectors.

-#### Allow-open
+#### Allow open while arming
-The allow-open property allows a sensor to be in the active state, while (and after) the alarm is armed.
+The allow open while arming property allows a sensor to be in the active state, while (and after) the alarm is armed.
 Setting this property is not the same as bypassing a sensor, since as soon as the sensor returns to the inactive state, it is capable of triggering the alarm.
 The property only ignores the initial state of the sensor.

 This property is intended for motion sensors, which have a relatively long period before they return to inactive state, after the zone is clear.
 By setting this property, it is possible to set a leave delay that is lower than the reset period of this sensor.

-#### Arm on close
+#### Arm after closing
 The alarm on close feature is intended for entrances only.
 When setting this property to a door/contact sensor, Alarmo will watch this sensor while the alarm is in state *arming*, and determine if the user left the house.

 Once the sensor state changes from open to closed, this is interpreted as the user closing the (front) door.
 Alarmo will skip the remaining of the exit delay, and proceed directly to the *armed* state.
-If any sensor (without the *allow-open* setting) is still open, the alarm will return to *disarmed* state.
+If any sensor (without the *allow open while arming* setting) is still open, the alarm will return to *disarmed* state.

 Note: Alarmo uses a built-in 5 seconds delay to allow for contact bounce (the chattering of a door when pulling it shut).